vasarm/InflationInJupyter/docs/_sources/index.rst.txt

 ..
-Inflation In Jupyter documentation master file, created by sphinx-quickstart on Wed Dec 16 22:06:31 2020.
+Inflation In Jupyter documentation master file, created by sphinx-quickstart on Thu Dec 17 12:18:11 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Inflation In Jupyter's
+Welcome to Inflation In Jupyter's documentation!
 ================================================

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

-   code
+   modules

 Indices and tables
 ==================